DatabricksFactory/databricks-migration/README.md

 **OAuth 2.0 with an Azure service principal**: Databricks recommends using Azure service principals to connect to Azure storage.
 To create an Azure service principal and provide it access to Azure storage accounts please refer **Steps** folder document.

+## Adding a user interface to ARM templates

+Azure allows you to create a “UI definition” json file to define how you would like your ARM template to look like, you can define textboxes, dropdown lists , sections,….etc to gather user input and parameters to feed into your ARM template.
+We have included "mainui.json" file as UI defination for our ARM template.
+If there is any change in the parameter in ARM template then we need to modify the UI defination accordingly.

 ## Azure Services being deployed

 1. Databricks Workspace